ginatoriachambe/buger-eats/README.md

 ## Pre requisites to run my tests:
  1. Have NodeJs installed
  2. Have Cypress installed
+ 3. The webapp page you can find here [BugerEats WebApp](https://buger-eats-qa.vercel.app/)

 ## How to run my tests locally
 1. Download the source code and run this command to install all the dependencies: